damianhakert/damianhakert.github.io/source/handbook/support/onboarding/index.html.md

 GitLab, Inc.
 ```

+### How to handle emails forwarded from others at GitLab

+Every now and then, a GitLab team member will forward a support request from a customer, prospective customer, user, etc. These requests then appear as tickets from the team member, instead of from the original requestor.
+Always reply directly to the original requester, keeping the person who forwarded it in the cc.
+You will need to manually alter the "Requester" field of the ticket, by clicking on the "(change)" link next to the email address of the apparent requester in the ticket title.

 ## Digital Ocean account access

 As part of onboarding SE team members will be given access to the GitLab Digital Ocean team account.
 This can be used for testing and to reproduce customer problems.
 Please consider the following when using this account:

 + Do not destroy, stop or modify droplets that you haven't created
 + Always include your name in the droplet hostname - e.g `user-ldap-testing-box`